A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel transformer-based network CorrSTN to predict traffic flow data in intelligent transportation systems.
-Considering the correlation information, we first propose two elaborate spatiotemporal representations named SCorr and TCorr for spatiotemporal sensor sequences.
+In this paper, we propose an effective neural network-based network CorrSTN to predict traffic flow data in intelligent transportation systems.
+Considering the correlation information deeply, we first propose two elaborate spatiotemporal representations named SCorr and TCorr for spatiotemporal sensor sequences.
 Then, by using SCorr, we design two crucial components named CIGNN and CIATT in our CorrSTN model.
-By using TCorr, we mine the correlations among different periodic data and design an effective data selection scheme for periodic datasets.
-Finally, we conduct experiments to verify each component and compare CorrSTN with fifteen baseline methods on the highway traffic flow and metro crowd flow datasets.
-The experimental results demonstrate that the CIGNN and CIATT components can effectively discover the spatial relationships and extract dynamic temporal dependencies, and the data selection scheme enables the appropriate data to further improve the prediction accuracy.
-Furthermore, the predictive performance of CorrSTN outperforms that of all other state-of-the-art methods.
+The CIGNN component can improve the feature aggregation efficiency and produce more correct features.
+The CIATT component can construct more focused attention weights to extract features from relevant sequences.
+We use TCorr to mine the correlations among different periodic data to and design an effective data scheme for periodic datasets.
+Finally, we conduct experiments to compare CorrSTN with fifteen baseline methods on the highway traffic flow and metro crowd flow datasets.
+The experimental results demonstrate that our CorrSTN outperforms the state-of-the-art methods in terms of predictive performance.
+In particular, on the HZME (outflow) dataset, our model makes significant improvements compared with the ASTGNN model by 12.7\%, 14.4\% and 27.4\% in the metrics of MAE, RMSE and MAPE, respectively.
+Moreover, the case studies show that SCorr can elaborately present the spatiotemporal features, while TCorr can help to select the appropriate data schemes.

-\begin{acks} This research is supported by the National Key R\&D Program of China (No. 2021ZD0113002), National Natural Science Foundation of China (No. 61572005, 62072292, 61771058) and Fundamental Research Funds for the Central Universities of China (No. 2020YJS032).
-The support and resources from the Center for High Performance Computing at Beijing Jiaotong University is also gratefully acknowledged. \end{acks}
+\bmhead{Acknowledgments} This research is supported by the National Key R\&D Program of China (No. 2021ZD0113002), National Natural Science Foundation of China (No. 61572005, 62072292, 61771058) and Fundamental Research Funds for the Central Universities of China (No. 2020YJS032).
+The support and resources from the Center for High Performance Computing at Beijing Jiaotong University are also gratefully acknowledged.